SamStudio8/samstudio8.github.io.off/_posts/2015-04-27-what-am-i-doing.md

-A week ago I had a progress meeting with [Amanda](http://www.aber.ac.uk/en/cs/staff-list/staff_profiles/?staff_id=afc) and [Wayne](http://www.aber.ac.uk/en/cs/staff-list/staff_profiles/?login=waa2); who make up the supervisory team for the computational face of my project, I talked about how computers are terrible and where the project is heading.
+A week ago I had a progress meeting with [Amanda](http://www.aber.ac.uk/en/cs/staff-list/staff_profiles/?staff_id=afc) and [Wayne](http://www.aber.ac.uk/en/cs/staff-list/staff_profiles/?login=waa2), who make up the supervisory team for the computational face of my project.
+I talked about how computers are terrible and where the project is heading.

 As Wayne had been away from meetings for a few weeks, I began with a roundup of everything